Italy's players, clubs and coaches have been at the forefront of European football down the years.

 A third World Cup was landed in 1982 by the talents of Paolo Rossi, Zoff, Claudio Gentile, Antonio Cabrini, Bruno Conti, Gaetano Scirea and Marco Tardelli.
 Eight years later, as hosts, the Azzurri were derailed by Argentina in a semi-final shoot-out, though Azeglio Vicini's men took third place.
 Penalties were again Italy's nemesis in the final of USA '94, when Roberto Baggio and Franco Baresi's misses proved fatal against Brazil, and next in a quarter-final with the French hosts four years later.

 At youth level, Italian sides won the UEFA European Under-21 Championship in 1992, 1994, 1996, 2000 and 2004; the U19s were European champions in 2003; the U16s (now U17s) prevailed in 1982 and 1987; and the UEFA International Youth Tournament of 1958 also features on the roll of honour.
-The country's clubs, meanwhile, have collected 44 trophies in UEFA competitions: AC Milan lead with 17, followed by Juventus (eleven), FC Internazionale Milano (eight), Parma FC (four), SS Lazio (two), and SSC Napoli and ACF Fiorentina (one).
+Italy have also achieved fine results in futsal, taking the European title on home soil in 2004, and again ten years later on Belgium.
+The country's clubs, meanwhile, have collected 44 trophies in UEFA competitions*: AC Milan lead with 17, followed by Juventus (ten), FC Internazionale Milano (eight), Parma FC (four), SS Lazio (two), and SSC Napoli, UC Sampdoria and ACF Fiorentina (one).

 Italy has often been at Europe's footballing vanguard, with its players, clubs and coaches – Pozzo, Fulvio Bernardini, Ferruccio Valcareggi, Enzo Bearzot, Vicini, Arrigo Sacchi, Cesare Maldini, Zoff, Giovanni Trapattoni, Roberto Donadoni, Lippi and Antonio Conte among others – having a profound impact on the game.